 While NSAIDs can potentially cause many side effects – some of which may be serious or life-threatening – if prescribed under the right conditions and used as instructed, they can be of great benefit.
 Your doctor can help you consider the benefits and risks of taking an NSAID to ensure they’re the right treatment option for you.

-When you’re taking an NSAID, always use it cautiously and for the shortest time possible.
+When you’re taking an NSAID, always use it cautiously, for the shortest time possible and at the lowest effective dose.
 If you need to use these medicines for a long time (for example, to manage the symptoms of arthritis when other therapies don’t offer relief, or when you’re taking low-dose aspirin to prevent a heart attack or stroke), make sure you see your doctor regularly.

 NSAIDs high-risk groups

 Some people are at higher risk of developing serious complications from taking NSAIDs.
 Risk factors include:

 - increasing age (side effects are more common in people aged 65 years and over)

 - previous or current gastrointestinal problems such as ulcers, bleeding or Helicobacter pylori infection (the germ that can cause ulcers)

 - having particular heart problems (for example, heart failure), high blood pressure, or